9 Fun Facts About Alaska

 Sled dog breeds like the Siberian Husky and Alaskan Malamute are relatively small but strong.
 They do well in cold temperatures, have a high stamina level and can thrive on the high-fat diet you’d get in this region of the world.

 Despite the challenges, the desire to make dog mushing a sport led to the creation of the famous Iditarod Trail Sled Dog Race.
-It’s Alaska’s largest sporting event.
+It’s the state’s largest sporting event.
 The current version began in 1973.

 The annual race is held in March and requires competitors to travel about 1,000 miles from Anchorage to Nome.
 The competitors bring a team of 16 dogs.
 At least six of them must be on the towline at the finish.
 Each year between 60 and 100 teams participate.